MichaScant/Queen-Programming-Tasks/Q1/README.md

     - Scraper searches accesses each repository and accesses each file list.
     - Folders are recursively searched through until all files are found.
     - For file extensions that may be a programming language, the scraper accesses the file details page
-    - File language and line count are scraped from the html
+    - File language and line count are scraped from the HTML

+## Running the script

+Use python3 git_repo_stats.py followed by a Github account name to run the file on a specific Github account (Ex: python3 git_repo_stats.py Kaggle
+- if no account is specified, the program will default to using Kaggle